 Peer Review Process

 Authors should present their papers honestly without fabrication, falsification, plagiarism or inappropriate data manipulation.
-Submitted papers are evaluated by anonymous referees for contribution, originality, relevance, and presentation.
-The Editor shall inform you of the results of the review as soon as possible, hopefully in 4 to 6 weeks.
-Journal of Earth Energy Engineering (JEEE) uses Double Blind Review policy in which the reviewer's name is always concealed from the submitting author.
+Anonymous referees evaluate submitted papers for contribution, originality, relevance, and presentation.
+The Editor shall inform you of the review results as soon as possible, hopefully in 4 to 6 weeks.
+Journal of Earth Energy Engineering (JEEE) uses a Double-Blind Review policy in which the reviewer's name is always concealed from the submitting author.
 Papers will be sent for anonymous review by at least two reviewers who will either be members of the Editorial Board or others of similar standing in the field.
-In order to shorten the review process and respond quickly to authors, the Editors may triage a submission and come to a decision without sending the paper for external review.
-The Editors’ decision is final and no correspondence can be entered into concerning manuscripts considered unsuitable for publication in this ournal.
+To shorten the review process and respond quickly to authors, the Editors may triage a submission and come to a decision without sending the paper for external review.
+The Editors’ decision is final, and no correspondence can be entered into concerning manuscripts considered unsuitable for publication in this journal.
 All correspondence, including notification of the Editors’ decision and requests for revisions, will be sent by email.

 To be accepted, an article must pass the following peer-review conditions:

 - the subject is included in the journal's scope

 - the papers must follow the manuscript's guideline of JEEE

 - the manuscripts are sent only via online submission.
 All of the authors must register or log in first before submitting the manuscript